Scheduling in Queueing Systems with Uncertain and Evolving Holding Costs: Conclusion

-Our work opens up several interesting directions to further improve the operational efficiency of content moderation in social media platforms: \begin{itemize} \item Our model assumes access to the Markov chain of jobs (that depends on the full view trajectory of jobs).
+Our work opens up several interesting directions to further improve the operational efficiency of content moderation in social media platforms.
+First, our model assumes access to the Markov chain of jobs (that depends on the full view trajectory of jobs).
 In practice, the future view trajectory of jobs that are removed from the platform is unobservable.
-Designing a scheduling algorithm that can sufficiently learn the view trajectories despite this censored feedback is an intriguing open direction. \item Our algorithm assumes perfect knowledge of the underlying Markov chain.
+Designing a scheduling algorithm that can sufficiently learn the view trajectories despite this censored feedback is an intriguing open direction.
+Second, our algorithm assumes perfect knowledge of the underlying Markov chain.
 On the other hand, the instantaneous-cost based algorithmic principle (the $c\mu-$rule) does not require such information.
 Designing an index-based algorithm that achieves the Pareto frontier between these two scenarios and adjusts to the potential estimation error is an interesting open question.
-Questions of similar flavor have been studied in the learning-augmented literature with respect to errors in cost-to-go functions \citep{golowich2022can,li2023beyond} and scheduling \citep{mitzenmacher2022supermarket,scully2022uniform}. \item Our model and algorithm require stationary arrival patterns and review capacity.
+Third, our model and algorithm require stationary arrival patterns and review capacity.
 The optimal capacity dual $\gamma^\star$ depends on both the arrival rate $\lambda$ and the service rate $\mu$.
 However, in practice, the availability of human reviewers may fluctuate over time \citep{makhijani2021} and the platform can have time-varying influx of content.
-This means that the capacity dual needs to adapt to such changing patterns.
-Designing a scheduling algorithm that accounts for such non-stationarity is a theoretically challenging and practically important open question. \end{itemize}
+Designing a scheduling algorithm that handles non-stationarity is a theoretically challenging and practically important open question.